mconcas/plancton/README.md

 # Plancton: a docker&condor-based volunteer computing project.

-Plancton is a daemonized script written in python.
+Plancton is a *daemonized* script written in Python.
 Its aim is to provide, manage and control a pool of docker containers ([HTCondor](https://research.cs.wisc.edu/htcondor/) worker nodes) on a given volunteer host.
 Thus, with just [docker-engine](https://www.docker.com/) and [Plancton](https://github.com/mconcas/plancton) as